-cities of Lynn Haven, Parker, Springfield, Callaway, and Panama City are proximate to St. Andrew Bay, along with unincorporated coastal communities.
+The cities of Lynn Haven, Parker.
+Springfield, Callaway, and Panama City are proximate to St. Andrew Bay, along with unincorporated coastal communities.
 The City of Panama City Beach and Tyndall Air Force Base (AFB) are within the barrier peninsula separating St. Andrew Bay from the Gulf of Mexico.
-The City of Port St. Joe borders St. Joseph Bay, and the City of Mexico Beach is located on the Gulf of north of bay.
-Mexico the Among unincorporated communities within watershed are upper and lower Grand Lagoon, Laguna Beach, Rosemary Beach, Overstreet, Youngstown, and Fountain.
+The City of Port St. Joe borders St. Joseph Bay, and the City of Mexico Beach is located on the Gulf of Mexico north of the bav.
+Among unincorporated communities within the watershed are upper and lower Grand Lagoon, Laguna Beach, Rosemary Beach, Southport, Overstreet, Youngstown, and Fountain.
 The eastern extent of the watershed also intersects with the City of Wewahitchka and the community of White City.